 The University began as the West Chester Academy in 1812 and functioned as a normal school from 1871-1927.
 Since it became a four-year college in 1927, West Chester has grown steadily and is now one of the major comprehensive institutions of higher learning in the Philadelphia area.

-The University offers the Doctor of Education, Doctor of Nursing Practice, Doctor of Public Administration, Master of Business Administration, Master of Education, Master of Public Administration, Master of Science in Nursing, Master of Science in Clinical Mental Health Counseling, Master of Social work, Master of Arts, Master of Music, and Master of Science in more than 50 areas of study.
+The University offers the Doctor of Education, Doctor of Nursing Practice, Doctor of Public Administration, Doctor of Psychology, Master of Business Administration, Master of Education, Master of Public Administration, Master of Science in Nursing, Master of Science in Clinical Mental Health Counseling, Master of Social work, Master of Arts, Master of Music, and Master of Science in more than 70 areas of study.

 In addition to the doctoral and masters degrees, the university also offers graduate certificates and post baccalaureate certifications.